-I've Got the Header, Now How Do I Start The Trace?The next step to trace an email address is to find the first IP listed in the header.
-This is most likely the IP initiating point.
+I've Got the Header, Now How Do I Start The Trace?The next step is to paste the header data into our Email Header Analyzer Tool.
+Our tool should return the IP attached to the initiating point.
 However, there are exceptions to this.
 You'll have to look at the information logically to deduce the originating IP.

 Can You Trace any Email Address?Yes and No. For example, someone who sends a message to your hotmail account shows in the X-Originating IP section of the headers.
 However, someone who sends you a message from GMail will ONLY trace back to Google IP addresses.
 We've got more information in our Trace An Email forum.